 13. Area Border Router (ABR): Connects and facilitates communication between OSPF areas.

-OSPF (Open Shortest Path First) has several states that a router goes through when establishing and maintaining an OSPF adjacency with another router.
+OSPF (Open Shortest Path First) states are stages a router goes through to establish a full adjacency with its neighbors.
+These states are:

 1. Down: The initial state where no OSPF information has been received from the neighbor.